sjkaursb93/Defender-for-cloud-learning-collection/README.md

 Workbooks are a common feature among, Defender, Monitor and Sentinel.
 It is extremely helpful to track your organization's security posture.
 There are many pre-defined workbooks available which can help you get started.
 For instance, [Coverage Workbook](https://learn.microsoft.com/en-us/azure/defender-for-cloud/custom-dashboards-azure-workbooks#coverage-workbook) and [Vulnerability Assessment Findings Workbooks](https://learn.microsoft.com/en-us/azure/defender-for-cloud/custom-dashboards-azure-workbooks#vulnerability-assessment-findings-workbook)

 ### Secure Score
+The [secure score](https://learn.microsoft.com/en-us/azure/defender-for-cloud/secure-score-security-controls) helps improve the cloud security posture.
+It assess your current security situation and aggregates into a single score.
+The higher the score, the lower the identified risk is.
+In the secure score tab of the security recommendations, you can see the impact on secure score, once the security recommendation is implemented.
+There is a [pre-defined workbook](https://learn.microsoft.com/en-us/azure/defender-for-cloud/custom-dashboards-azure-workbooks#secure-score-over-time-workbook), which helps you keep track of secure score over time.

 ### Regulatory Compliance
+Along with Policy, Defender for cloud can be used to stay compliant to a regulatory standard/benchmark.
+The regulatory compliance dashboard

 ### Attack path analysis